braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::note[**Section 3.1 Overview**]

-Assume the axioms exclude loops that repeat causality, disconnected parts that fragment influence, and excess edges that reduce update density.
-The surviving topology for the initial causal graph at $t_L=0$ is a finite directed tree, rooted at the unique in-degree-zero vertex, with single incoming edges elsewhere and paths extending outward.
-Timestamps increase monotonically from the root, supporting unidirectional relations.
+We must determine the topology of the universe at the very first moment of its existence, $t_L=0$.
+To do this, we do not guess; we deduce.
+We assume the axioms we have established are active, excluding loops that would repeat causality, disconnected parts that would fragment influence, and excess edges that would dilute the density of our updates.
+We find that when we strip away every structure forbidden by these rules, the only topology that remains is a finite directed tree, rooted at a single vertex with an in-degree of $0$.
+In this structure, causality flows like a river from a single spring; every other event possesses exactly one incoming edge, and paths extend outward like branches, ensuring that the arrow of time is built into the very shape of the initial state.

-The argument builds sequentially, starting with the initial state's constructive existence and finiteness from the effective influence order's well-foundedness.
-Irreflexivity and asymmetry then exclude self-loops and reciprocal pairs, while longer cycles fail timestamp consistency and the constructibility axiom, which limits enclosures to dynamics.
-These steps imply directed acyclicity, confirmed by the depth function's increases along paths.
+The argument builds sequentially, establishing the necessity of this specific shape through a process of elimination.
+We start by confirming the initial state's constructive existence and finiteness, properties that are derived directly from the well-foundedness of the effective influence order.
+We then apply the constraints of irreflexivity and asymmetry to exclude self-loops and reciprocal pairs, while demonstrating that longer cycles fail the test of timestamp consistency and violate the constructibility axiom, which strictly limits causal enclosures to dynamic events.
+These steps imply that the graph must be a Directed Acyclic Graph.
+We confirm this acyclicity by observing that the depth function increases strictly along every path, acting as a ratchet that forbids any return to a previous state.

-Acyclicity enables weak connectivity: multiple components would split the causal order and inflate automorphisms, allowing invalid distinctions.
-Sparsity follows, as extra edges create redundant paths that breach unique causality and lower compliant site fractions below the maximum for geometrogenesis.
-The depth-parity bipartition divides vertices into even and odd sets, with edges only between them, preventing odd cycles by parity mismatch.

-This progression, from finiteness to acyclicity, connectivity to sparsity, bipartition to odd-cycle exclusion, yields the Vacuum Structure Theorem [(§3.1.3)](#3.1.3).
-The initial state is an arborescence: relations trace uniquely to the root, without backflows or gaps, ready for fluctuations to drive spatial branching.
+With acyclicity established, we turn to connectivity.
+We reason that multiple components would split the causal order into disjoint universes, inflating the automorphism group and allowing for invalid distinctions between identical regions of space.
+We cannot have a reality that is partitioned before it has even begun.
+Sparsity follows as a consequence of economy; extra edges create redundant paths that breach the principle of unique causality and lower the fraction of compliant sites below the maximum required for geometrogenesis.
+Finally, the depth-parity bipartition divides vertices into even and odd sets, with edges only existing between them.
+This prevents odd cycles by parity mismatch.
+This progression yields the Vacuum Structure Theorem [(§3.1.3)](#3.1.3), revealing the initial state as an arborescence where relations trace uniquely to the root without backflows or gaps.
 :::

 ### 3.1.1 Recap: Inherited Definitions {#3.1.1}